pupilfirst/playbook/GLOSSARY.md

 # Entrepreneur
 There are many definitions of an entrepreneur, but this quote describes what we like best: “The critical ingredient is getting off your butt and doing something.
 It’s as simple as that.
 A lot of people have ideas, but there are few who decide to do something about them now.
 Not tomorrow.
 Not next week.
 But today.
 The true entrepreneur is a doer, not a dreamer.” –Nolan Bushnell, entrepreneur.

+# Market Size
+Market size is a measure of how big “your market” is.
+It's the answer to “How many customers can you potentially get?"

+# Market Validation
+Market Validation is an event that happens when the “market buys/uses your product".
+We use the term Customer Validation in the Playbook, but it’s mostly interchangeable.

 # MAUs
 Monthly Active Users.
 A common metric that venture capitalists as for.